 - Every now and then, a random event will happen in Deadlock: Planetary Conquest.
 These can be good, such as your colonists raising a bunch of money for you, or finding rich resource deposits, or bad, such as an earthquake destroying your buildings or ion storms interfering with your satellites.

 - In BLOODCRUSHER II, every event is randomized.
 From the weapons, to level layouts, and even your enemy.

-- In the board game Mandate of Heaven each player during their turn must draw a yin card and a yang card.
-One type hits you with bad events, the other either confers an advantage (like being able to pass through the Great Wall even if its guarded), or a counter to a specific bad event.
+- In the board game Mandate of Heaven, each player must draw a yin card and a yang card during their turn.
+One type hits you with bad events, the other either confers an advantage (like being able to pass through the Great Wall even if its guarded) or a counter to a specific bad event.

-- Monopoly has the Chance and Community Chest Cards.
+- Monopoly has Chance and Community Chest Cards.